-Macroeconomic or unemployment statistics conceals and confuses the significant imbalance in employment existence.
-There is a pressure in low-skilled jobs struggling to keep pace with a fast market movement.
+Macroeconomic or unemployment statistics conceal and confuse the significant imbalance in employment existence.
+There is a pressure in low-skilled jobs struggling to keep pace with a fast market momentum.

 Demand for certain responsibilities obliterates scarce supply, creating a discontent in labor markets every day.
-For business leaders of SEO marketing and new technology, the dominant ten competencies and roles that will be probably in demand and difficult to fill up are:
+For business leaders in old and new technology, the dominant ten competencies and roles that will be probably in demand and difficult to fill up are:

 - Data scientist.